Stratio/cassandra-lucene-index/doc/src/site/sphinx/documentation.rst

     };

-CQL supported types:
+Supported CQL types: ascii, boolean , text, varchar

-ASCII, BOOLEAN , TEXT, VARCHAR

-Date Mapper
+Date mapper
 ___________

-Syntax:
+Maps dates using a either a pattern or a UNIX timestamp.

+Example:

 .. code-block:: sql